-Now, that we have gone is details of our favourite, The Chaat, its time to take a tour of other super yummy and uber-popular Street Foods of Delhi.
+Now, that we have gone are details of our favorite, The Delhi Chaat, its time to take a tour of other super yummy and uber-popular Street Foods of Delhi.

 Any discussion about Delhi Street Food is practically incomplete without mentioning the Chola Bhatura!